Sustainable Brands: 5 Simple Steps to Become One

 It wants to reduce its production of this harmful material by 2025.

 Shampoo and cream containers will be designed using 100% recyclable plastic.
-The brand is also preparing to manufacture stainless steel deodorant sticks to better meet consumer demands.
+The brand is also preparing to manufacture stainless steel deodorant sticks to meet consumer demands better.

 7- H&M and the use of organic materials

-Within the fashion industry, H&M has become one of the many sustainable clothing brands by committing itself to the preservation of biodiversity.
-It has just launched a collection made of 100% natural and sustainable materials, such as recycled polyester, recycled nylon, and organic cotton.
+H&M has become one of the many sustainable clothing brands within the fashion industry by committing itself to preserving biodiversity.
+It has just launched a collection of 100% natural and sustainable materials, such as recycled polyester, nylon, and organic cotton.

-The company is committed to reducing its environmental footprint through the exclusive use of eco-friendly fabrics and sustainable design processes.
+The company is committed to reducing its environmental footprint by exclusively using eco-friendly fabrics and sustainable design processes.

 Its ambition is to use only sustainable materials by 2030.
 Thus, it is one of those brands that meet the requirements of its customers.